-NCCI is proposing to increase in the USL&HW benefits provision from 1.50 to 1.75 based on a recently completed a study of the USL&HW factors using Unit Statistical Data.
-NCCI's prior study of the USL&HW factors was completed in 2003.
+NCCI is proposing no change in the USL&HW benefits provision of 1.75 that was based on a recently completed a study of the USL&HW factors using Unit Statistical Data.
+NCCI is proposing a decrease in the factor to adjust for differences in loss-based expenses, from 1.056 to 1.050, which results in the proposed USL&HW Coverage Percentage of 84%.

-Although we believe changes to such factors should be a gradual process we also recognize the minimal impact of this change on the overall premium.
-We believe the USL&HW Coverage Percentage change from 58% to 85% is reasonable at this time.
+We believe the USL&HW Coverage Percentage change from 85% to 84% is reasonable at this time.